dashpay/dash-wallet/wallet/README.md

 ### TRANSLATIONS

 The source language is English.
-Translations for all other languages [happen on Transifex](https://www.transifex.com/dash/dash-wallet/).
+Translations for all other languages [happen on Transifex](https://app.transifex.com/dash/dash-mobile-wallets/).
+The source text and translations are shared as much as possible with the iOS app.

 The English resources are pushed to Transifex.
 Changes are pulled and committed to the git repository from time to time.
-It can be done by manually downloading the files, but using the `tx` command line client is more convenient:
+It can be done by manually downloading the files, but using the `tx` command line client is more convenient.
+See [Transifex Client](https://developers.transifex.com/docs/cli) for help for usage and installation.

-    # first time only
-    sudo apt install transifex-client

 If strings resources are added or changed, the source language files need to be pushed to Transifex.
 This step will probably only be executed by the maintainer of the project, as special